agnescameron/teaching-site/_posts/2020-03-16-mapping-knowledge.md

 ---
 <!-- maybe cybernetics lib here?? orit halpern beautiful data kind of thing??? -->

-maps, charts, graphs and tools of representation.
+use and misuse of maps, charts, graphs and tools of representation. radical cartography, drawing

 ## lecture: graphs of desire